danikirillov/movies-api/README.md

 P.S.
-Sorry for braces layout:) I'm using it for my current project and quite used to it, but it could look odd.
+Sorry for the braces layout:) I'm using it for my current project and quite used to it, but it could look odd.